jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

   1 - with explicit require() calls (prefered method)

-  - toggle the 'Experimental geometry caching:' setting in the options panel (turned on by default)
+  - toggle the 'Experimental geometry caching:' setting in the options panel (turned off by default)

   - install the following package in your design